JJ38/HighFlyersApp/README.md

 -add loading symobol for you runs screen.
     -keep your runs title and put loading symbol below.
-If theres nothing to load or error show mesage below title where list would be
+If theres nothing to load or error show message below title where list would be

+-add feedback to login screen

+-update flash/startup screen to bird logo

+-When start run is clicked show first run

+-create view that shows preview of stop that allows drivers to navigate to stop.
+-screen should show button that says "arrived"
+-when "arrived" is clicked a form should show up asking for basic information like did they collection payment, Did they pick up the correct quantity etc.
+-form should show button saying "submit" or "complete".
+This will release the next stop.